wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ## Specification
-0. Use github classroom to fork the cmsc13600-project repository as above and connect github to gradescope so that you make homework submissions.
+0. Use github classroom to fork the `homeworks` repository as above and connect github to gradescope so that you make homework submissions.
 1. Add a file to your repository called `names.txt` that has the names and github IDs of the expected project partners this term, separated by new lines.
 If you are working on HW0 alone (permitted but you must have a partner for at least HW1) include just your name and github id.
 2. Remove the file `unneeded_data.csv` from the repository.
 3. Download the table of nobel laureates from here https://public.opendatasoft.com/explore/dataset/nobel-prize-laureates/table/?flg=en-us&disjunctive.category .
 This is an approx. 1000-line text file that (surprisingly) takes up 260Mb on disk.  iIt contains a very bulky and not very interesting column in it with json-encoded geographical polygon data.
 Remove this column and check in the database with all fo the columns but the space-hogging column as `nobel-prize-laureates-clean.csv`.
 Do not check `nobel-prize-laureates.csv` in to github for full credit.
 (Github will let you do it, but you won't pass all the tests if you do.)
 Hint:  this "cleaning" can be done entirely with a single unix command.